 follow in order to assure their safety and to conduct a complete

-communicate with a dispatcher about the traffic stop before they
+must communicate with a dispatcher about the traffic stop

-exit the patrol car.
-Once they have your ID and vehicle
+before they exit the patrol car.
+Once they have your ID and

-information and return to their car, an officer has to follow
+vehicle information and return to their car, an officer has to

-procedures and cross-reference you and your vehicle with a
+follow procedures and cross-reference you and your vehicle

-waiting any longer than necessary to do their job thoroughly an
+to keep you waiting any longer than necessary to do their job

 When an officer uses the radio to call out a traffic stop, other

-as a matter of routine.
-This is especially true when officers are
+backup as a matter of routine.
+This is especially true when

-riding solo in their car.
-Traffic stops are one of the more
+officers are riding solo in their car.
+Traffic stops are one of the

 complete unknown to an officer.